Bachelor of Science in Chemistry

 Students may choose from CHEM 400+ and CHEM 500+ level courses.
 Students planning to take CHEM 487 must complete CHEM 450 in a previous semester and are required to take one semester of CHEM 485.

-Bachelor of Science in Chemistry Curriculum
+Bachelor of Science in General Chemistry Curriculum (without a Concentration)

 Year 1